urban-flows/data-logger-server/README.md

 curl -X POST -u username:password -d @transmission_test/senddata.xml "https://ufdlsrv01/ott/?stationid=1234&action=senddata"
 ```

+# Appendix: Security certificate

+The security certificate is used to encrypt the web traffic on the web server.

+We use the x509 certificate including the certificate chain that is PEM encoded.

-# Appendix: Generating a self-signed certificate
+## Generating a self-signed certificate

 Digital Ocean [OpenSSL Essentials: Working with SSL Certificates, Private Keys and CSRs](https://www.digitalocean.com/community/tutorials/openssl-essentials-working-with-ssl-certificates-private-keys-and-csrs#generating-ssl-certificates).